coder/docs/images/writing.md

   and build your images locally.
 Note that this isn't usually necessary, even if your image installs and enables Docker.

-- If you're installing additional IDEs like JetBrains, you may need to also install the language interpreter, development kit, build tool, or compiler as part of the image.
-Check with your IDE for what components they install.
+- If you're installing additional IDEs (like JetBrains), you may need to include installation instructions for the language interpreter, development kit, build tool, and compiler in the image.
+Check the docs for your IDE to see what components it requires.

 ## Example: Installing a JetBrains IDE